wp-plugins/sem-external-links/readme.txt

 == Change Log ==

+= 6.2 =

+- Additional performance changes for long post/page when Apply Globally is off.
+- Links with no anchor text will have nofollow and/or target set, but no external icon
+- Improved detection and handling of anchor links as internal.
+- Initial support for AddThis placeholder links

 = 6.1 =

 - The nofollow attribute was not being set if a certain combination of the global, follow comments, set nofollow settings were set.